-As of December 31, 2017, 2018 and 2019, the preferred shares were convertible into common shares on a one-to-one basis.
+The preferred shares were convertible into common shares on a one-to-one basis.

-Each preferred share is convertible into common shares, at any time, at the option of the holder, and without the payment of additional consideration, at the applicable conversion ratio in effect for preferred shares, which is initially one-to-one and subject to adjustment for certain anti-dilutive events.
-In addition, each preferred share will be automatically converted into common shares at the applicable conversion ratio in effect for preferred shares upon either (i) the closing of a qualified initial public offering of its common shares at a price per share of at least \$15.76 per share (subject to adjustment for any share split, combination or dividend or distribution payable) resulting in \$50,000 or more in gross proceeds to the Company, or (ii) the election to convert the preferred shares by at least 70% of the holders of preferred shares.
+Each preferred share was convertible into common shares, at any time, at the option of the holder, and without the payment of additional consideration, at the applicable conversion ratio in effect for preferred shares, which was initially one-to-one and subject to adjustment for certain anti-dilutive events.
+In addition, each preferred share was automatically converted into common shares at the applicable conversion ratio in effect for preferred shares upon either (i) the closing of a qualified initial public offering of its common shares at a price per share of at least \$15.76 per share (subject to adjustment for any share split, combination or dividend or distribution payable) resulting in \$50,000 or more in gross proceeds to the Company, or (ii) the election to convert the preferred shares by at least 70% of the holders of preferred shares.